emaloney/MBDataEnvironment/README.md

 The singleton declaration requires a `class` attribute to specify the name of the class that vends the singleton instance, and a `method` attribute that specifies the name of a no-argument class method that returns the singleton instance.

-The declaration above, which can be found in the `MBDataEnvironmentModule.xml` MBML file, exposes the value returned by the `[UIApplication sharedApplication]` class method through the Mockingbird variable named `UIApplication`.
-This allows you to reference the `UIApplication` singleton object through the Mockingbird expression "`$UIApplication`".
+The declaration above, which can be found in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml), exposes the value returned by the `[UIApplication sharedApplication]` class method through the Mockingbird variable named `UIApplication`.
+This allows you to reference the `UIApplication` singleton object using the Mockingbird expression `$UIApplication`.

 Because the value of the singleton variable is set when the `<Var>` tag is processed, this type of variable declaration should only be used for true singletons, which must behave as follows: